anders-biostat/MethSCAn/docs/tutorial.md

 ### 6. Finding differentially methylated regions (DMRs)

 Now that we know that our sample consists of three groups of cells with different methylomes, the next step is to ask where in the genome methylation differs between those putative cell types.
-To scan the genome between two groups of cells, you can use `scbs diff`.
+To scan the genome between two groups of cells, you can use `methscan diff`.
 For this tutorial, I am going to compare the methylomes of the cells on the left of the PCA plot to the cells on the top right of the PCA plot.
 I will call these two groups of cells group_A and group_B.
-`scbs diff` needs a simple comma-separated text file that lists which cell belongs to which group, like this:
+`methscan diff` needs a simple comma-separated text file that lists which cell belongs to which group, like this:

 ```
 cell_01,-